Jessica is the wife of a CCA. She researched for hours on end to find the best gear for a newbie and now he is ready for anything.

-CCA Essential Gear
+Mail Carrier Essentials: CCA Gear

-- Large water bottle(s) or jug(s) - You will be sweating a lot and it gets very hot in the summer.
+- Large water bottle(s) or jug(s): You will be sweating a lot, and it gets very hot in the summer.
 I suggest a large thermal water jug, at least 1/2 a gallon but preferably 1 gallon, that can hold a lot of water and ice.
 You can buy these at Walmart or Target for under $10.

-- Sunscreen - You will be in the sun everyday so unless you want skin cancer, I highly recommend that you invest in a lot of sunscreen.
+- Sunscreen: You will be in the sun every day, so unless you want skin cancer, I highly recommend that you invest in a lot of sunscreen.
 Get a high SPF, at least 30, and something you can easily reapply throughout the day.
 I recommend a stick for your face and an aerosol spray for your arms and legs.
 More about sunscreen below.

-- Umbrella - You may think that the rain won't bother you but when the sky opens up and it's pouring, you'll be wishing you had an umbrella while the mail is melting in your hands.
+- Umbrella: You may think that the rain won't bother you, but when the sky opens up and it's pouring, you'll be wishing you had an umbrella while the mail is melting in your hands.
 Do yourself a favor and get a large and sturdy umbrella that can withstand a windy day.
 A cheap rain jacket or windbreaker is a great addition to an umbrella, especially when it's windy and rainy.

-- Duffel bag - Get a good duffel bag to put your umbrella, extra socks, sunscreen, snacks, first-aid kit, etc in.
+- Duffel bag: Get a good duffel bag to put your umbrella, extra socks, sunscreen, snacks, first-aid kit, etc. in.
 No need to spend a lot—Goodwill and other thrift stores usually have lots of bags to choose from at low prices.
-You can also use a backpack but a duffel bag has a bit more room for a larger umbrella and any other gear you want to keep on you.
+You can also use a backpack, but a duffel bag has a bit more room for a larger umbrella and any other gear you want to keep on you.

-- Cell phone - It's not specifically required but it's expected that you will have a phone on you while you work so your supervisor can contact you.
-I recommend a smartphone but if you can't afford one, a regular cell phone is fine.
+- Cell phone: It's not specifically required, but it's expected that you will have a phone on you while you work so your supervisor can contact you.
+I recommend a smartphone, but if you can't afford one, a regular cell phone is fine.
 Dollar stores like Dollar General and Family Dollar have cheap cell phones if you don't already have one.

-- Lunch box/bag - You'll likely be eating on the run so buy a good lunch box.
+- Lunch box/bag: You'll likely be eating on the run, so buy a good lunch box.
 I recommend one that you can freeze so you don't need to buy ice packs separately.
 Another good option is a small cooler because you can freeze water bottles as ice packs and have the water ready to drink throughout the day.

 Quick answer: YES!

 Long answer: Absolutely!
 Even if you tan beautifully or are naturally dark-skinned, you need sunscreen.
 Skin cancer rates are extremely high.
-According to the Skin Cancer Foundation, 40-50% of Americans who live to 65 years old will have skin cancer at least once.
+According to the Skin Cancer Foundation, 40-50% of Americans who live up to 65 years old will have skin cancer at least once.
 Putting on sunscreen daily is your best defense against skin cancer.

 A few tips on sunscreen:

 - Always choose a broad protection sunscreen!
-You want protection from both UVA (rays that cause skin aging) and UVB (rays that cause sunburns and eventually cancer).
+You want protection from both UVA (rays that cause skin aging) and UVB (rays that cause sunburns and, eventually, cancer).

-- Choose a 30+ SPF sunscreen, higher than that isn't necessarily better but if you prefer 50 SPF or higher, that's fine.
+- Choose a 30+ SPF sunscreen; higher than that isn't necessarily better, but if you prefer 50 SPF or higher, that's fine.

 - If you have sensitive skin, choose a zinc oxide-based sunscreen.
-Zinc oxide is used in diaper rash cream so it's a time-tested substance for sensitive skin.
+Zinc oxide is used in diaper rash cream, so it's a time-tested substance for sensitive skin.

-- Reapply every 2 hours that you're in the sun.
+- Reapply every two hours that you're in the sun.
 I recommend a spray sunscreen for your arms and legs because reapplication is much faster that way.
 You can use a sunscreen stick for your face to make reapplication faster.

 - Use sunscreen even when it's cloudy or cold.
 The sun's rays are harsh year-round, make sure you're applying sunscreen daily.